Electromagnetic Interference (EMI)

 « Back to Glossary Index

 EMI is normal and present in everyday life.
-EMI is caused naturally or from man-made sources, metal inherent in buildings (flooring, ceiling, structure), problems with electrical wiring, nearby electrical transformers, etc – nothing to do with an assistive listening system.
+EMI is caused naturally or from man-made sources, metal inherent in buildings (flooring, ceiling, structure), problems with electrical wiring, nearby electrical transformers, etc. – and has NOTHING to do with an assistive listening system.

 Why is EMI important?
 Hearing loops and neckloops can pick up EMI and create a buzz or hum.
 Low and medium levels can be managed.
 However, higher EMI levels usually indicate a problem that cannot be corrected by the facility owner quickly.
 Sometimes an electrician or other expert consultant needs to be called by the building owner.